project-undefined/NextOnion/README.md

 Status: inactive

 Implementation of the NextOnion protocol.
+(the name is just a placeholder for now)

 # Note on the name change
 Yeah, the previous one was kinda dumb and misleading.